Our Pick of the Best Greek Tourist Attractions

-There are too many Greek islands to name – around 6,000, actually.
+There are too many Greek islands to name - around 6,000, actually.
 But Crete and Corfu are two of the most iconic islets, draped in pebble and sand beaches.
-At the former, stay at the White Gladiolus or the Shades of the Sea among other beauties.
+At the former, stay at Aegean Onyx among other beauties.
 Head to the latter’s Paleokastritsa beach area and check in at the Corfu Aquarium and the Monastery Paleokastritsa.

 Zákynthos is a bit of a party island with a stunning coastline, while Mykonos is a rank above, attracting top celebs.
 You’ll feel right at home.
 For something totally different and unforgettable, head to Santorini, which is pockmarked (but in a good way) with cliffs carrying rustic white homes.
 Its sand is black with volcanic powder, while the archaeological site of Akrotiri makes for a fascinating day trip once you’ve become a fully transformed lobster from days at the beach.

-Stay at one of our professionally vetted Plum Guide homes on the island of Kefalonia.
-That's right: we've had experts check them out to ensure they're just right, so you can stay at such homes as the Sprinkle of Sage and the Sprinkle of Sea Salt knowing they've been primped and preened to your very exacting standards.
+Or, stay at one of our professionally vetted Plum Guide homes on the island of Kefalonia.
+That's right: we've had experts check them out to ensure they're just right, so you can stay at our homes knowing they've been primped and preened to your very exacting standards.